CNFeffery/feffery-antd-components/README-en_US.md

 ## 5 Internationalization

 Some components in `fac` have built-in copy information, and internationalization settings can be made through the parameter `locale`.
 The default is `'zh-cn'`, which is Simplified Chinese.
-You can set it to `'en-us'` and `'de-de'` to use English and German copy, respectively.
-For example:
+You can set it to `'en-us'`, `'de-de'`, or `'ru-ru'` to use different languages, for example:

 ```Python
 fac.AntdDatePicker(locale='en-us')